|Doc. Number||Article Title||Effective Date||Version|

 This article was developed to describe how to utilize Google's Gmail for your outgoing mail server via SMTP.

-Important: Forth does not support SMTP with O365 any longer.
+Important: As of September 2022, Forth does not support SMTP with O365 any longer.
 We sent out a deprecation notice about this in Aug/Sept 2022.
 Clients must use another provider for sending emails.

 When using Google’s Gmail as your outgoing SMTP (simple mail transfer protocol) it may require a few steps to ensure the functionality operates properly with our CRM.
 Google security protocols include a Two-Step Verification (2FA) when logging into a new device, product, or location, even when 2FA is not enabled.
 An error message such as the one below may result if further configuration is required.